Geek rock: Origins

+Legacy

 Geek rock, and related genres, have grown large enough to support music festivals such as Rock Comic Con.

-Derivative forms
+In 2024, a multimedia project titled, Generation Blue, was published, and focused on documenting the movement and rock band Weezer's influence on the scene.

+Related genres

 Some subgenres and derivative forms of geek rock are focused around specific parts of geek culture and fandoms.
 Others are based on subgenres of rock music.

 Nerd punk

-Nerd punk is a fusion of nerd music and punk rock.
+Nerd punk (also known as geek punk) is a fusion of nerd music and punk rock.
 It shares the characteristics of geek rock with the fast-paced songs, hard-edged melodies and singing styles of punk.
-Bands include The Descendents and Thundering Asteroids!
+Bands include The Descendents, Guigui & the Tech Leads and Thundering Asteroids!

 Twi-rock

 Twi-rock (or twirock) developed from Twilight fandom with bands such as the Bella Cullen Project.
 While initially successful, and entering into a rivalry with wizard rock, the twi-rock genre turned out to be short lived.

 Time Lord rock

 Time Lord rock (or trock) was developed by British band Chameleon Circuit in 2008.
 It was directly inspired by the existence of wizard rock.
 Time Lord rock was initially dominated by British and Australian bands but the genre has spread to the United States with groups such as Time Crash, Legs Nose Robinson and singer Allegra Rosenberg.